 Where to Get Phlebotomy Certification

-If you're interested in earning your certification, there are three widely-recognized certifying bodies through which you can become a certified phlebotomist:
+If you're interested in earning your certification, there are five widely-recognized certifying bodies through which you can become a certified phlebotomist:

 - American Society for Clinical Pathology

 - American Society of Phlebotomy Technicians